 If you stay in a resort, this concept will remain unexplored.
 The only “locals” you may get to meet are the ones working behind the bar or the hotel reception desk.
 They may look and sound genuinely friendly, but chances are they’re only after a higher tip.

 My nicest experience in Varadero happened on my last day, when I decided to leave the resort and explore the town on my own.

 Although quite small, I walked around the smallest streets and snuck behind people’s houses (I know…creepy).
 While taking pictures a nice gentleman approached me asking what I was doing, I told him I was visiting and asked if it was OK to take pictures of his yard.

-To me it is these types of experiences that make a trip go from ordinary to extraordinary.
+To me, it is these types of experiences that make a trip go from ordinary to extraordinary.
 Getting to know and exchanging with locals, having the opportunity to learn more about their lives, their struggles and their day-to-day, all of it has no price and enhances a trip in such a way that no all-inclusive resort can.

-And you?
 What is your opinion of all-inclusive resorts?
 Are these your thing?
 If so, let us know what you find attracts you to resorts in the comment section.